jeffknerr/labMonitoring/README.md

 - pick the time zone
 - click Finish

-Finally you should be at the login screen for the zabbix web interface.
+Finally you should be at the login screen for the zabbix web interface It should also be using https!
+Log in with the defaults (Admin, zabbix) and then change them.

 On first login here's what I did:

-- changed the Admin password from `zabbix` to something better
+- changed the Admin password from `zabbix` to something better (Administration -> Users, then click on Admin user and click on Change password)
-- added users, with superAdmin permissions (blue `Create` user button top right)
+- added users (blue `Create user` user button at top right of Administration -> Users page) with Group equal to Zabbix admin group and with permissions/role (have to click on Permissions tab) equal to "super admin"
 - disabled the Admin user (and guest) after successful login as myself
 - set up media:
   * Email to use our own mail server